fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 This definition clearly says that a medical device is a device with a specific purpose.

-The MWD definition can then be modified as follows.
+The WMD definition can then be modified as follows.

-A MWD
+A WMD
 * is continuously (or, almost continuously) worn by the user.
 * captures (not necessarily continuously) physiologically or behaviorally related signals from the user by one or more sensors.
 * computes one or more aggregated clinically relevant indexes related to one or more, current or future, user's health condition(s).